marcoanaya/forced-algnment/README.md

 #### SoX
-SoX

-* Install SoX:
+1. Install SoX:
 	* `sudo apt install sox libsox-fmt-*`
-* (Before running aeneas) Cleaning the videos through sox
+2. (Before running aeneas) Cleaning the videos through sox
 	*	`ffmpeg -i path/to/source.mp3 -vn -ss 00:00:18 -t 00:00:20 noisesample.wav`
 	* `sox source.mp3 path/to/output.mp3 noisered noise_profile_file 0.31`

 Currently, we are still looking into improving how the process for forced-alignment, as the resulting timestamps do not consistently match actual values.

+This repository will contain scripts that outline the current process of following through these steps